publishing-platform/publishing-platform-infrastructure/terraform/modules/tfc-aws-config/README.md

 You must apply this module locally.

-1. In a web browser login to Terraform Cloud and create a new workspace for each environment, e.g. `tfc-aws-config-test`, `tfc-aws-config-staging`, `tfc-aws-config-production`.
-2. Set the execution mode of each workspace to Local
-3. Tag each workspace with `tfc`, `aws`, and `configuration`
-4. In your terminal login to Terraform Cloud
+1. In your terminal login to Terraform Cloud

     ```
     $ terraform login
     ```
-5. For each environment (e.g. test, staging, production) you will need to provide credentials for the corresponding AWS account.
+2. For each environment (e.g. test, staging, production) you will need to provide credentials for the corresponding AWS account.
 This can be done by setting environment variables, e.g.

     ```
     $ export AWS_ACCESS_KEY_ID="xxxxx"